 As with any other field, project management works on supply and demand.
 The logic is simple: if the number of project managers is more than the number of project management job opportunities, the salary offered will likely be lower.
 But if there are many open project management jobs and nobody to fill them, the starting pay will automatically be higher to attract top-notch candidates.

 The good news is that the best time to be a project manager is right now.
-A PMI study found that project-oriented roles can grow by 33% through 2027, which, in turn, will create over 22 million new jobs.
+A PMI study found that project-oriented roles will likely grow by 33% through 2027, which, in turn, will create over 22 million new jobs.

 Team and Company Size